t-o-k/scikit-vectors/README.md

 https://github.com/t-o-k/scikit-vectors_examples

-The image below is created in one of those examples.
+The Bezier surface in the image below is created in one of those examples by using scikit-vectors, NumPy and Matplotlib.

 ![Bezier Surfaces](images/Bezier_Surfaces.png)